chuckhinson/lizard/README.md

 Lizard is a system for monitoring the heating and air conditioning systems in my house.

-To build lizard, you will need the [Webduino] (https://github.com/sirleech/Webduino) library and the [Arduino Time Library](http://www.arduino.cc/playground/Code/Time).
-My system currently runs on an Uno with a V5 Arduino Ethernet Shield.
-It will also run on a Duemilanove with the original Arduino Ethernet Shield (my test system).

 Lizard consist of the following components

  *    A network-attached arduino used to detect when any of the thermostats in my house are calling for heat or AC